-And most important of all, you cannot interfere with manned aircraft in any way.
+And most important of all, you cannot interfere with manned aircrafts in any way.
 That means steering clear of airports.

 Do I need a license to fly a drone recreationally?